isabella232/experience-manager-guides-learn.en/help/tutorials/user-guide/web-editor-content-snippet.md

 <details>
 <summary> Cloud Services </summary>

+* If you're using the October 2023 release or later, learn how to [configure a data source connector using the tools](../cs-install-guide/conf-data-source-connector-tools.md) in the Cloud Services Installation and Configuration Guide.

-Learn how to [configure a data source connector](../cs-install-guide/conf-data-source-connector.md) in the Cloud Services Installation and Configuration Guide.
+* If you're using the July 2023 or September 2023 release, learn how to [configure a data source connector](../cs-install-guide/conf-data-source-connector.md) in the Cloud Services Installation and Configuration Guide.

 </details>

 <details>